 Painful periods often lead to the chronic use of painkillers and anti-inflammatories.
 These pose potential health risks such as liver toxicity, stomach ulcers and increased risk of clotting, heart attack or stroke.

 Improve Blood Flow

-Castor oil packs, stress reduction, exercise and acupuncture can all be used to improve blood flow to the uterus.
+Castor oil packs, stress reduction, exercise and acupuncture all improve blood flow to your uterus.

-Adaptogenic herbs, vitamins and minerals and regular exercise can all help your body cope with stress better.
+Adaptogenic herbs, vitamins and minerals and regular exercise help your body cope with stress better.

 Calcium and Magnesium Imbalances

 Supplementation with a properly balanced calcium and magnesium product can help relieve muscle cramping and spasms.

 Period Pain/Dysmenorrhea & Natural Treatment Research